VivekKaushik98/test_project/README.md

 ### DockerImage:
 The idea here is to install or pull the required os and some pkgs at the build stage itself and exposing the ports.

-1.	pull centos image from dockerhub.
+1.	pull ubuntu image from dockerhub.
 2. Add packages like apache, php, etc to the image
 3.	configure properties
 4.	we can push image to ghcr or acr